Ari Lasso: Biography

 After his dismissal from Dewa 19, Lasso became a solo singer.
 He released his first solo album, the commercially successful Sendiri Dulu, that year which sold over 500.000 copies.
 Two years later, he released his most successful album Keseimbangan, which featured two songs performed with Dhani.
 This album sold more than 800.000 copies.
 In 2004 he released Kulihat Kudengar dan Kurasakan, of which two songs became used for the movie Mengejar Matahari (Chasing the Sun).
 In 2006, he released the album Selalu Ada, while the following year his album The Best of included a duet with Bunga Citra Lestari.

-In 2009 rumours spread that Lasso would become mute due to damage to his voice box; although he did not perform for four months during that period, he performed in a series of concerts between May and June of that year.
+In 2009, rumours spread that Lasso would become mute due to damage to his voice box; although he did not perform for four months during that period, he performed in a series of concerts between May and June of that year.
 Lasso has expressed interest in becoming a music producer if he can no longer be a singer.

 In 2012, Lasso released a compilation album, Yang Terbaik.
 The album was only sold at KFC outlets in Indonesia.
 The album compiled top hit singles and six new songs, "Kisah Kita", "Karena Aku Tlah Denganmu", "Cintailah Aku Sepenuh Hati", "Satu Cinta", "Doa Untuk Cinta" and "Cinta Adalah Misteri".
 Lasso also includes musicians who merged his albums sold in KFC stores like Cinta Laura, Indah Dewi Pertiwi, Agnes Monica, SM*SH, T.R.I.A.D, Rossa, Slank, Last Child, Ello, Sammy Simorangkir, Armada and Ungu.

-In 2016, Ari Lasso joined the judging panel of the season 2 of The Voice Indonesia.
+In 2016, Ari Lasso joined the judging panel of season 2 of The Voice Indonesia.

+In 2021, Lasso was diagnosed with DLBCL (Diffuse large B-cell lymphoma) cancer so he had to undergo chemotherapy.
+In July 2022, Lasso announced that his treatment had ended.